The Iron Fist Of The Law

-Andrew looked back at Mikes hand before heading towards the decompression chamber.
+Andrew looked back at Mikes’s hand before heading towards the decompression chamber.

 “Come on, let’s box up this shit.
 We got a lock to crack.”

 Mike and Andrew carefully lifted and placed the stolen cargo into an unmarked box.
-Sealing it they lifted it from the handles located on either side of the container.
-Placing it down before the air lock they waited for the seal to be verified, allowing them to walk onto the small Bazaar.
-The final hiss of the seal sounded and an alarm sounded as a green light illuminated the door way.
-Finally, the door opened and the sound of the Bazaar flooded in, the loud chatter of people filled the two’s ears as they stepped off their craft.
-As their door closed behind them they set out through the busy hallways of the Bazaar.
-Andrew lead the way, forcing his way through the loud crowds as they all bartered with the many stalls that lined the halls.
+Sealing it, they lifted it from the handles located on either side of the container.
+Placing it down before the airlock, they waited for the seal to be verified, allowing them to walk into the small Bazaar.
+The final hiss of the seal sounded, and an alarm sounded as a green light illuminated the doorway.
+Finally, the door opened, and the sound of the Bazaar flooded in; the loud chatter of people filled the two’s ears as they stepped off their craft.
+As their door closed behind them, they set out through the busy hallways of the Bazaar.
+Andrew led the way, forcing his way through the loud crowds as they all bartered with the many stalls that lined the halls.
 They walked past a plethora of different stalls that all seemed to run on a barter system, most stalls exchanging goods as a preference to a direct exchange of money.
-The people yelled over one another using all form of languages that are prevalent on Bellude.
+The people yelled over one another using all forms of language that are prevalent in Bellude.

 “Why do we never get the dock next to the stall we need?”
 Andrew yelled back to Mike.

 Neither of them liked talking while moving through the crowds unless they had important topics to discuss.
-Otherwise it was just unnecessary strain on their voices.
-They both stared up towards the upper area of the stalls they passed, reading all the neon illuminated signs.
-Both making mental notes on the stalls that looked useful, before finally they both spied the sign they need to see.
+Otherwise, it was just an unnecessary strain on their voices.
+They both stared up towards the upper area of the stalls they passed, reading all the neon-illuminated signs.
+Both made mental notes on the stalls that looked useful before, finally, they both spied the sign they needed to see.